slint-ui/slint/docs/rust_migration.md

 # Migrating from Older Versions

-The rust library is versioned according to the principles of [Semantic Versioning](https://semver.org).
+The Rust library is versioned according to the principles of [Semantic Versioning](https://semver.org).
 We define that the left-most non-zero component of the version is the major version, followed by the minor and optionally patch version.
 That means releases in the "0.y.z" series treat changes in "y" as a major release, which can contain incompatible API changes, while changes in just "z" are minor.
 For example the release 0.1.6 is fully backwards compatible to 0.1.5, but it contains new functionality.
 The release 0.2.0 however is a new major version compared to 0.1.x and may contain API incompatible changes.

 This guide lists all API incompatible changes between major versions and describes how you can migrate your application's source code.